SimmeringRook/simmeringrook.github.io/courses/AEC351/AEC351_WUI_Essay_KnudsonThomas.md

 ---
-title: "A Critical Essay: \n How the Wildland-Urban Interface is DOOMed by Climate Change"
+title: "Adopting 'Adaptive Reslience' for Efficient Social, Ecological, and Economical Strategies to Manage Wildfires at the Wildland-Urban Interface"
 author:
   - Thomas Knudson
-subtitle: "AEC 351: Natural Resource Economics and Pollicy"
+subtitle: "Critical Essay, AEC 351: Natural Resource Economics and Policy"
 date: "February 27, 2022"
 geometry:
  - a4paper